criminal court

 Watch Criminal Defense Attorneys at the Rossen Law Firm Discuss the Federal Justice System:

-Reality: While this principle is a beloved goal of the U.S. legal system, in practice, it can be undermined by factors such as pretrial detention, public perception shaped by far-right media coverage, and biases within the system.
+Reality: While this principle is a cherished goal of the U.S. legal system, in practice, it can be undermined by factors such as pretrial detention, public perceptions shaped by far-right media coverage, and systemic biases.
 Also, those who cannot afford to retain a private criminal defense attorney are often deprived of effective counsel.

 Reality: Plea bargains can pressure individuals in questionable cases to plead guilty to lesser charges out of fear of receiving a harsher sentence if convicted at trial.
 The problem is that the pressure to plea bargain undermines the right to a fair trial and can result in wrongful convictions.
 In fact, Pew Research has found that the number of federal criminal defendants opting for a trial has fallen by 60% in just two decades.